SathyaSrini/GroupProjects/README.md

 # GroupProjects
-Contain my work in working with a team of superstars
+My work in a team of superstars